Macau Gallery Melaka

+History

+Both Malacca and Macau had been part of the Portuguese Empire.

 Macau Gallery was first proposed by the Government of Malacca led by Mohd Ali Rustam, when the Chief Executive of Macau Edmund Ho paid an official visit to the state in 2007.
 After both governments agreed on a memorandum of understanding (MoU) for the management of the heritage building in 2009, the building was then renovated and converted into the gallery today, which was opened on 26 June 2012.
-The gallery is divided into four exhibition zones, which are: Macau Events, Macau World Heritage, Maritime Routes and "Origins and Culture".
+The gallery was divided into four exhibition zones, which are: Macau Events, Macau World Heritage, Maritime Routes and "Origins and Culture".
+As of today, the gallery was shut down and converted into state government office.

-Opening time

-The gallery opens everyday in a week except Monday from 10 a.m. to 5 p.m. free of charge.